yining-0122/python-interfaces/README.md

 defines an undulator with label 'UND'.
 After finishing this, use ```Latticefile_make()``` to make the lattice file.

 Go tot the main function.
 You should write down all the paths first.
 Then you can define your parameters.
 You can change parameters in the main function, while the ones not mentioned will be your default number.
-To maintain the self-consistency, all parameters changed here should have a valid key in the default sets.
 Otherwise, the update will not be excuted.
 For example, you write

 ```asm
 setup_paras = {}